Chaan25/Videogames-Blog/README.md

 # Videogames-Blog
-This is a template based in a blog of videogames
+This is a template based in a Gamer Blog